hzjken/multimodal-transportation-optimization/README.md

 ## Decision Variables
 In order to fit such problem into the framework of mathematical programming and simplify the later model building part, we need to use the concept of **variable matrix**, a list of variables deployed in the form of a matrix or multi-dimensional array.
 In our modelling, 3 variable matrices will be introduced.<br>
 1. **Decision Variable Matrix: X<sub>i,j,t,k</sub>**<br>
 The most important variable matrix in the model.
-It's a 4 dimensional matrix, with each dimension representing start port, end port, time and goods respectively.
+It's a 4 dimensional matrix, each dimension representing start port, end port, time and goods respectively.
 Each element in the matrix is a binary variable, representing whether a route is taken by a specific goods.
 For example, element **X[i,j,t,k]** represents whether **goods k** travels from **port i** to **port j** at **time t**.

 2. **Container Number Matrix: Y<sub>i,j,t</sub>**<br>
 A variable matrix used to support the decision variable matrix.
 It's a 3 dimensional matrix, with each dimension representing start port, end port and time respectively.
 Each element in the matrix is an integer variable, representing the number of containers needed in a specific route.
 For example, **Y[i,j,t]** represents the number of containers needed to load all the goods travelling simultaneously from **port i** to **port j** at **time t**.
 Such matrix is introduced to make up for the limitation of "linear operator only" in mathematical programming, when we need a **roundup()** method in direct calculation of the container number.

 3. **Route Usage Matrix: Z<sub>i,j,t</sub>**<br>
 A variable matrix used to support the decision variable matrix.
 It's a 3 dimensional matrix, with each dimension representing start port, end port and time respectively.
 Each element in the matrix is a binary variable, representing whether a route is used or not.
 For instance, **Z[i,j,t]** represents whether the route from **port i** to **port j** at **time t** is used or not (no matter which goods).
-It's introduced with the same purpose as **Y<sub>i,j,t</sub>**.
+It's introduced with similar purpose to **Y<sub>i,j,t</sub>**.

 ## Parameters
 Similar to the decision variables mentioned above, the following parameters or parameter matrices are introduced for the sake of later model building:<br>